gilessmart/git-url-gen/README.md

 # Git URL Generator

-This script generates a GitHub URL for a file in a git repository.
+Shell script that generates a GitHub URL for a file in a git repository.

 ## Usage
 ```bash